Axway/mft-convert/content/en/docs/TransferCFT/transport_security_Start_here/certificates/Certificate_concepts.md

 #### The PKCS8 Standard

 The PKCS8 standard defines a structure used to store private key information.
-Private key information includes a private key for some public- key algorithm and a set of attributes.
-You can use a password- based algorithm to encrypt the key.
+Private key information includes a private key for some public-key algorithm and a set of attributes.
+You can use a password-based algorithm to encrypt the key.

 #### The PKCS12 Standard